Editing:

 and time to get your mortgage approved.

+not change jobs.
 Do not to make a job change during the time

 between your mortgage application and the closing on the home you are